White Chayote Squash

 Inventory, lb : 0

-White chayote squash has a peak season in the fall and occasionally late spring.
+White chayote squash is available in limited supply year-round, with peak season in the fall and occasionally in the late spring.

-In the United States the White chayote is also known as Mirliton and was renamed Ishreal Thibodeaux variety Mirliton in 2013.
-It was given the name in honor of a man in Louisiana who successfully grew the rare variety for many years and worked hard to revitalize the growth of it and other chayote varieties in New Orleans after hurricane Katrina.
+In the United States, the White chayote is also known as Mirliton and was renamed the Ishreal Thibodeaux Mirliton in 2013.
+It was given this name in honor of Ishreal Thibodeaux, a man in Louisiana who successfully grew the rare variety for many years and worked hard to revitalize the growth of it and other chayote varieties in New Orleans after Hurricane Katrina.
+Thibodeaux also offered up some of his seeds for adoption to help spread the cultivation of the White chayote.
+Today White chayote is a popular variety in Puerto Rico and is commonly breaded, stuffed, or fried.

-Chayote is believed to have originated in Central America and Mexico and was first cultivated during the time of the Aztec Empire.
-Though there is no definitive evidence it is believed that the White chayote variety as well as green and prickly all share the same historical origins.
-In the United States, specifically in the Deep South prior to the 1900’s there were numerous types of chayote squash grown including White chayote.
-The Civil War devastated much of chayote production in the South and though attempts were made to revitalize it efforts failed except in Louisiana where it has long been a staple in home gardens and an important ingredient in American cookery since the state was founded.
-Like the green chayote the White chayote vine once established is highly productive and can produce upwards of 50 to 100 chayote fruits per season provided they are given adequate sunlight.
+Chayote is native to Central America and Mexico and was first cultivated during the time of the Aztec Empire.
+Though there is no definitive evidence, it is believed that the White chayote variety, as well as the green and prickly, all share the same historical origins.
+Chayote was then spread to South America, the Antilles, Europe, and Africa in the eighteenth century and to the United States in the nineteenth century.
+In the United States, specifically in the deep south prior to the 1900’s, there were numerous types of chayote squash grown including White chayote.
+The Civil War devastated much of chayote production in the South, and though attempts were made to revitalize cultivation, the efforts largely failed except in Louisiana where it has long been a staple in home gardens and an important ingredient in American cookery.
+Today White chayote can be found at specialty grocers and farmers markets in select regions of the United States, Central Mexico, South America, Europe, and Asia.